TomaszKaleczyc/MVCNN_training/README.md

 # MVCNN training

-Creating, training and evaluating a [Multi-View Convolutional Neural Network](https://arxiv.org/pdf/1505.00880.pdf)
+Creating, training and evaluating a [Multi-View Convolutional Neural Network](https://arxiv.org/pdf/1505.00880.pdf).
+In particular, we will be checking how placing images belonging to incorrect classes among the instance images affects the overall performance of the model on unseen data.

 ![mvcnn_figure](./data/mvcnn_figure.JPG)